5-a-day is the NHS recommendation for us all to eat at least five 80g portions of fruit and vegetables every day.

 The results are worse for children, with only 11% of boys and 8% of girls aged 11-18 getting their 5-a-day.

 How easy is it to get your 5-a-day?

-Fruit and vegetables help set us up for a healthier lifestyle, and by eating at least five portions per day you will be getting vitamins and minerals, fibre and antioxidants.
+Fruit and vegetables help set us up for a healthier lifestyle, and by eating at least 5 portions per day you will be getting vitamins and minerals, fibre, and antioxidants.
 They may also help to reduce the risk of heart disease and certain cancers, and can help maintain a healthy weight.

-To help you achieve your daily five, some food brands use their own logo to show how many portions of fruit and vegetable it contains.
+To help you achieve your daily 5, some food brands use their own logo to show how many portions of fruit and vegetable it contains.

 As well as recommending everyone eats 5-a-day portions of fruit and vegetables, government advice for a healthy balanced diet focuses on the 'Eatwell Guide'.
 In 2016, this updated guide replaced the Eatwell Plate.

 The Eatwell Guide gives prominence to fruit, vegetables and starchy carbohydrates - especially wholegrains - and the importance of eating 30g fibre a day.
 There's also a new message about making sure you drink enough water and fluids a day.